rchowe/blog/_posts/2015-02-10-raspberry-pi-cluster-computing.md

 [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface), however they are much more complicated.
 If you have a tool which takes a long time, the additional half second per job dispatched individually with <code>bsub</code> probably will not matter, and it might not be worth taking the time to write a wrapper script to use a job array or some other convoluted solution to speed up the time taken in the cluster manager.
+If we really wanted to search the numbers from 2 to 1000, it would take about 8.5 minutes to submit all of the jobs (or 0.5 seconds if using a job array).
+However, if the analysis takes more than about 10 minutes per sample, you've already saved yourself a lot of time by parallelizing the job, and (depending on your cluster situation) your that 0.5 seconds per job may be taken out of the time the job is sitting in the queue not doing anything anyway.

 Also, realistically, one might (rightly) say that I am abusing the filesystem to store the prime numbers (cluster job outputs) before sorting them, in a way that I did not have to do in the non-cluster examples.
 This is a problem